mosip/documentation/docs/Resident-Service-APIs.md

 request: individualIdType| Y | Allowed Type of Individual ID - VID, UIN, demo | VID
 request: demographics|N| Demographic data of an Individual| |

-Mandatory fields for different types of authentications-
+Mandatory fields for different types of authentications:
 * If individualIdType is  VID or UIN then individualId is Mandatory
 * If individualIdType is demo then  demographics is Mandatory

 ### Request Body - 1
 ```JSON